axtcsq/IDAssignment1/README.md

 ## Credits
 References can also be found in the attached Word document titled "References".
 ### Media
+All photos used in this project were obtained from:

 Davies, Benjamin.
 (2017). person standing on gray high-rise rock formation at daytime
     photo [Online image].
 Unsplash.
     https://unsplash.com/photos/P9BY2joAcwk